 Re-invoicing is the use of a tax haven corporation to act as an intermediary between an onshore business and his customers outside his home country.
 The profits of this intermediary corporation and the onshore business allow the accumulation of some or all profits on transactions to be accrued to the offshore corporation.
-It should be noticed that a similar structure can be utilized by an importer.
+An importer can also utilize a similar structure.

 What would be an example of re-invoicing?

-The onshore corporation establishes a tax haven corporation to act as intermediary managed by a company set up and managed by our Sovereign Management & Legal S.A.
-The onshore corporation sells its goods and services to the tax haven corporation on paper for say $600,000.
-The tax haven corporation in turn sells the goods and services to the French client for $1,000.000.
-The tax haven corporation, thus earns $400,000.
-Since there are no taxes, $400,000 is the net income after taxes.
-The exporting corporation shows no profit. ($600,000 gross sales less $600,000 cost of goods sold).
+The onshore corporation establishes a tax haven corporation to act as intermediary managed by a company set up and managed by Offshore-Protection.com.
+The onshore corporation sells its goods and services to the tax haven corporation on paper for say US$600,000.
+The tax haven corporation in turn sells the goods and services to the French client for US$1,000.000.
+The tax haven corporation, thus earns US$400,000.
+Since there are no taxes, US$400,000 is the net income after taxes.
+The exporting corporation shows no profit.
+(US$600,000 gross sales less US$600,000 cost of goods sold).

 The basic process of re-invoicing saved the onshore corporation $160,000 in taxes less a small re-invoicing charge.